cykod/Quintus-website/public/guide/core.md

 Once you have the engine on the page, you'll want to start building some classes for your game.
 Quintus provides a customized implementation of John Resig's [simple JavaScript inheritance](http://ejohn.org/blog/simple-javascript-inheritance/) to add a traditional inheritance model into Quintus.

 The base class is `Q.Class`.
 To extend from this class you call `Q.Class.extend(ClassName, { .. methods .. }, { .. class methods .. })`.
 The class name is included as an argument to allow the class some introspection properties.
-A special `init` method acts as the constuctor.
+A special `init` method acts as the constructor.
 For example, calling extend with a name of "MyClass" will automatically add MyClass to Q, as shown below:

     Q.Class.extend("MyClass", {
        init: function() { console.log("MyClass instance created"); },